|

 generates.

-- a List
+inputs - a List of Evaluatables, with

-the first argument being a Function
+the first argument being a Function if

 this is a higher-order function

-- if the inputs do match what the
+IllegalArgumentException - if the inputs do match what the

 function accepts for evaluation